shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 	* threshold gradient magnitude
 * Laplacian of gaussian : taking 2nd derivative of gaussian
 	* smooth the image with gaussian filter
-	* take second derivative in x and y directions
+	* take second derivative in x and y directions (mexican hat filter)
 	* find zero crossings
 	* compute slope of the zero crossings.
 Slope tells the strength of the edge.
 	* apply threshold to the slope